eliotcowley/portfolio/Portfolio/wwwroot/blog-posts/en-US/how-to-learn-2200-kanji-and-not-want-to-die.md

 Learning the meanings and how to write the kanji has been invaluable for me.
 Not only do the kanji actually make sense to me now, but I can look at a word I’ve never seen before and be able to guess its meaning.
 For example, you’ll see this word in Japanese apartment buildings a lot: 消火器 (fire extinguisher).
 Going by the kanji, it literally means “extinguish fire utensil.”
 So, even if I can’t pronounce it, I know it means fire extinguisher.

+## Anki

 Once I decided to use the Heisig method, I had to come up with a plan.
 2200 kanji is still a lot, no matter how you slice it.
 (The book contains the *Joyo* kanji as well as others Heisig deemed important.)
 I used the application [Anki](https://apps.ankiweb.net/) to create virtual flashcards for each kanji.
 Anki uses an SRS (spaced repetition system) that places flashcards in front of you at the right time, just when you’re about to forget them.
 It’s highly recommended by most Japanese language learners.

 On the front of each card I put the keyword, and on the back I put the kanji.
 So I would read the keyword, write the kanji in my notebook, and see if I was correct.
-I highly recommend this method of actually writing out the kanji, rather than seeing the kanji and guessing the keyword.
+I highly recommend this method of actually writing out the kanji, at least in the beginning, rather than seeing the kanji and guessing the keyword.
 It takes more time, but it builds more muscle memory, and improves your writing skills.
+Once your kanji knowledge is pretty solid (my metric is when the Anki deck reaches 90% mature), you can switch to just recognizing the kanji (kanji on the front, keyword on the back), which is much faster than writing them out.

 ![Anki](https://tse2.mm.bing.net/th?id=OIP.TxEoqDqhNX-M9JtSjtNT9AHaD4&pid=Api)